-Our postgraduates have gone into academic roles at the Universities of Edinburgh, Ireland, Sussex and Leeds, as well as Shakespeare’s Globe Theatre and the National University of Ireland.
+Our postgraduates have gone into academic roles at the Universities of Edinburgh, Sussex and Leeds, Shakespeare’s Globe Theatre and the National University of Ireland.

 We will prepare you for careers in other areas too, such as teaching, librarianship, marketing, and theatre administration.

 Home and EU students tuition fee per year 2018/19*: £7,200